-3.2.
+3.1.2.
 Database Management

 The default configuration of Nova Orchestra uses the Database persistence service and the HSQL Database.
-Nova Orchestra has also been tested with the Postgres database system.
-To change to postgres, you need to put the corresponding JDBC driver in the directory catalina\base/webapps/orchestra/WEB-INF/lib and modify the hibernate.properties file: uncomment the corresponding lines:
+Nova Orchestra has also been tested with Oracle, MySQL and Postgres database system.
+To change to mysql, postgres or Oracle, you need to put the corresponding JDBC driver in the directory catalina_base/webapps/orchestra/WEB-INF/lib and modify the hibernate.properties file (see Section 4.2.4.1, "Database Access Configuration")